fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 * There is a slippery slope where an additional typing mechanism may be desired for some APIs for types representing atomic values, e.g. `(int|float|"auto"|"*")` representing specific allowed string values.

+* See above: "NOTE: we need to be more precise here.
+For example int and string both support many common interfaces like System.IComparable."